pinobatch/numism/docs/gb_emu_testing.md

 ld b, [hl]   ; read TIMA 4 cycles after DIV
 ```
 A (DIV) and B (TIMA) should be the same on most presses, with B one
 higher on a small fraction.
-Everything but NO$GMB gets this right.
+Everything but No$gmb gets this right.

 TODO: Ask gbdev #emudev which games depend on working timers